JustinKozlowski/actions/readme.md

 also use this example to show other coding standards that pipelines can check such as linting and testing coverage.

-### `/auto_lab`
+### `/`
 For Continuous Deployment, we can use a pipeline to push our code to a server.
 For UB students, you don't often have to deploy to a server, but you do have to submit assignments often.
-This section has a pipeline that will automatically submit you code to autolab based on your commit message.
+The `action.yml` will automatically submit your code to autolab based on your commit message.
+You can utilize this by using the `example.yml` file in your own repository under `/.github/workflows`.
+It requires you to set the `UBITUsername` and `UBITPassword` secrets within the repository though.